Catering & Food Service SeminarFor your reference, we have posted information from the previous HCJ2026 seminar

 How to increase productivity with existing cooking equipment

-Sales Planning Division, Comet Kato Toshimasa Nonaka and Igawa Ayana (Language: Japanese)
+Comet Kato Sales Planning Section Toshimasa Ikawa / Ayana Nonaka (Language: Japanese)

-In the food service industry, where labor shortages are constantly apparent, we will be giving a lecture on methods to increase productivity using existing cooking equipment, mainly steam conditioners.
+- In the school lunch industry, where labor shortages are constantly apparent, we will be giving a lecture on methods to increase productivity using existing cooking equipment, mainly convection ovens.

 13:2015:20